 Amy Hartl Sherman is a freelance writer, poet and humorist.
-A graduate from the University of Illlinois, a retired flight attendant, improv comedian, empty-nester and overall wunderkind, Amy writes erratically as opposed to erotically, and sometimes humorously, while living with her husband, a Chihuahua, a barking parakeet who is minus one toe, and one toe-eating Dachshund.
-Her sons escaped without harm.All posts from Amy Sherman
+A graduate from the University of Illlinois, a retired flight attendant, improv comedian, empty-nester and overall nobody, Amy writes erratically as opposed to erotically, and sometimes humorously, while living with her husband, one fat cat, and a co-dependent Dachshund.
+Her sons escaped unscathed.All posts from Amy Sherman

 Dear Mommies, Menopausal Women, and other Blogger Beotches,

 I truly believe in the old adage, “write what you know.”
 And I encourage anybody taking to their keyboards to do so.
 But here is a little secret I would like to share with you…it is also important to write what your reader doesn’t already know.

 There are recurring themes to many women’s blogs: